happycollision/angular-concurrency/README.md

 Because of Typescript limitations, there are *two* ways that you can create a task.
 One is simpler (and uses a decorator), and works fine if you only reference the task inside your HTML template.
 The other is more verbose, but will type-check properly if you refer to the task inside your class (if you invoke it from another function or something).
 I believe a future version of TS (after decorators are stage 4 in JS) will allow me to use only the simple version.
 I am not sure though.

 There are no plans (yet) to make this work with Observables.
-You'll need to only yield POJOs and Promises inside your generator.
+Yielding a promise will wait for it to resolve before continuing, and yielding anything else will not transform the yielded data in any way.

 ## Features